bcgsc/btllib/README.md

 - #### Dependencies
   * GCC 4.8.1+ or Clang 3.3.0+
   * Python 3.5+
-  * Meson and Ninja Python3 packages (if they are missing, they will be automatically downloaded in a temporary directory)
+  * Meson and Ninja Python3 packages (optional - if they are missing, they will be automatically downloaded in a temporary directory)
 - Copy the btllib directory in your project
 - Run `btllib/compile`
 - The wrappers correspond one-to-one with C++ code so any functions and classes can be used under the same name.